ericaraujophd/creation-cs112/assignment/assignment.md

 >
 > *May the glory of the Lord endure forever; may the Lord rejoice in his works.*

 The psalm celebrates God's wisdom in design, the intricate sustainability of creation's systems, and the responsiveness of all creatures to the Creator.
-When we design efficient systems, we participate in this celebration—recognizing and reflecting the wisdom already present in creation.
+When we design efficient systems, we participate in this celebration-recognizing and reflecting the wisdom already present in creation.